Colposcopy Sugarland, TX

 What is colposcopy?

 Colposcopy is a way of looking at the cervix, vagina, and vulva through a special magnifying device called a colposcope.
 A colposcope can greatly enlarge the normal view.
-This exam allows an obstetrician–gynecologist (ob-gyn) to find problems that cannot be seen by the eye alone.
+This exam allows an obstetrician–gynecologist ob-gyn Sugar Land to find problems that cannot be seen by the eye alone.

 Why is colposcopy done?

 Colposcopy Sugar Land is done when results of cervical cancer screening tests show abnormal changes in the cells of the cervix.
 Colposcopy provides more information about the abnormal cells.
 Colposcopy may also be done if you have certain types of human papillomavirus (HPV) infection.